Sprite templating instructions

 DH-1 Wadloper (Transportman)

-#22 Updated by Transportman over 1 year ago
+#22 Updated by Transportman almost 2 years ago

 Before I start on the NSset_open_goederenwagon2: